El Fardou Ben Nabouhane: Veria

-After three years playing for Ligue 2 side Vannes OC, he signed a two-year contract with Greek Super League side Veria.
+After three years playing for Ligue 2 side Vannes OC, he signed a two-year contract with Super League Greece side Veria.
 He made his debut with the club in an away draw against Platanias in August 2013.
-He was named Superleague's second top scorer during the 2013–14 Superleague Greece season as he scored 15 goals with Veria.
+He was named Super League's second top scorer during the 2013–14 Super League Greece season as he scored 15 goals with Veria.
 During his second season at Veria he scored his first season goal in a home victory against Xanthi, also grabbing an assist during that match as well as during the second matchday against OFI.
 He got injured for two weeks and he returned to the pitch as a substitute against PAS Giannina.
 Ben scored against Xanthi in a 2–2 away draw, while he also assisted the second goal with which Nikos Kaltsas equalized the score.
 On 17 January 2015, Ben scored twice against OFI in a 4–1 home victory and he was eventually named as the MVP of the 19th matchday.
 He was also offered a three-year contract extension after the OFI away victory, with triple wages, but it was rejected as the player demanded higher wages.
 His contract was set to expire on 30 June 2014.
-On 20 April 2015 Ben also scored twice against Asteras Tripoli in a 4–0 home victory, also assisting one.
-In the second season, 2014–15 Superleague Greece with the club, he went on to score ten goals and assist eight.
+On 20 April 2015 Ben also scored twice against Asteras Tripolis in a 4–0 home victory, also assisting one.
+In the second season, 2014–15 Super League Greece with the club, he went on to score ten goals and assist eight.